 - Property crimes like theft or larceny.

-If you do a criminal records check, in most cases won’t learn if they has had any:
+If you do a criminal records check, in most cases won’t learn if they have had any:

 - Tickets for speeding.

 - Parking Tickets.

 - You must be over the age of 21.